How It Works

 - Review your results, confirm eligibility

-- Recommend a programme and destination
+- Recommend a program and destination

 - Prepare the agency agreement, fully transparent